logicalclocks/hops-docs/docs/admin_guide/ldap.rst

 Allow non-LDAP users
 --------------------

-Even with LDAP enabled, users will still be able to register with their email address.
+Even with LDAP enabled, users will still be able to register with their email addresses.
 It's up to the administrators to enforce a LDAP-only account policy.
 Users registered with their email address will have to be activated manually by the administrators as described in :doc:`user-administration`.